maxKrusz/CTG_Final/README.md

 - **GPUs**: 2 × NVIDIA A40
 - **Memory**: 256 GB RAM

 While this hardware setup was used to achieve the reported results, it is **not strictly required** to run the code.
 Any modern machine with a capable GPU should be sufficient for smaller-scale experiments.
+It is recommended that the NVIDIA GPU have ≥6 GB VRAM and CUDA 11.7+ support.

 The software environment used includes: